jmwhittaker/Framed/readme.md

 Any CSS code you may need can be written in the `styles/main.scss` file.

 Add images exported from Sketch or Photoshop into the `images` directory.
 You can the reference them inside your `.coffee` file like this:

+#### Changing the phone frame

+You can preview your Framer project using a phone template.
+Change the JS file in index.html to alter the frame.
+No iPhone 6 yet i'm afraid, i'll get onto that :)

+Look in the [framer-templates](https://github.com/tisho/framer-templates) project for details.

 ```
 myImageLayer = new Layer